Crescent City Farmers Market

 Crescent City Farmers Market is an agricultural market in New Orleans, Louisiana.
+Started as a single weekly farmers market in 1995, it is now a rotating series of markets spaced in neighborhoods throughout the city.

-Early development
+Early market development

 The French and later the Spanish colonial governments followed these European practices in New Orleans.
 Under the French, market activity began on the levee, where ships would dock at the riverbank and sell produce, meat, and other provisions in the open-air.

 In 1779, soon after the Spaniards assumed control of New Orleans, they constructed the city's first market building (the French Market), thus putting an end to the practice of the levee-street corner markets.
 While protecting consumers from high prices and poor quality food, the establishment of the French Market also provided the Spanish government with increased control over local commerce.

 From this, a network of municipal public markets was born.
 It survived numerous administrations: Spanish, American, Confederate, and lastly American.
 It thrived throughout the nineteenth and into the twentieth century.
 By the First World War, there were thirty-two markets scattered throughout the city, with at least one in every neighborhood.